-How You will Benefit from Increasing Plant Based Foods in Your Diet!
+Health Benefits of Increasing Plant Based Foods in Your Diet!

-10 Steps to Begin making Positive Changes
+8 Steps to Begin making Positive Changes

 By Increasing Plant Based Foods in your Diet, known nutritionally as “The Alkaline Diet”.
 By introducing Plant Based Foods as the main component of your eating habits, you will decrease your Risk of Disease.
 Many Health Organizations are now in agreeance of “How you will benefit from Increasing plant Based Foods in your Diet”.
-The latest scientific evidence has discovered that a plant-based diet rich in vegetables, whole grains, healthy fats, healthy proteins lowers the risk of weight gain and chronic disease.
+The latest scientific evidence has discovered that a plant-based diet rich in vegetables, whole grains, healthy fats, healthy proteins lower the risk of weight gain and chronic disease.

-Health Benefits of Minimizing Animal Protein & Increasing Plant-Based Foods
+Health Benefits of Minimizing Animal Protein &

-Increasing the consumption of plant-based foods, including more fresh, vegetables, fruit, nuts and seeds into your diet, is beneficial for helping both children and adults increase their nutrient intake, while lowering excess or “empty calorie” intake.
+Increasing the consumption of plant-based foods, including fresher, vegetables, fruit, nuts and seeds into your diet, is beneficial for helping both children and adults increase their nutrient intake, while lowering excess or “empty calorie” intake.
 It’s been shown that plant-based diets (similar to vegetarian diets in many ways) offer protection against coronary heart diseases, metabolic syndrome risk factors, some cancers, obesity, hypertension, type-2 diabetes and cardiovascular mortality.

 Eating more plant -based foods, such as veggies and fresh fruit, in place of foods for example: Processed meats and packaged products has been found to be one of the most valuable ways of treating obesity and reversing the growing obesity and cancer epidemic.